Karl-Friedrich Höcker: Post-war trials

 He married before the war and had a son and daughter during the war, with whom he was reunited after his release from 18 months in a British POW camp in 1946.
 Early in the 1960s he was apprehended by West German authorities in his hometown, where he was a bank official.
 It is not known why the bank rehired and promoted him after a long absence.

 At his trial in Frankfurt, part of the noted Frankfurt Auschwitz Trials, Höcker denied having participated in the selection of victims at Birkenau or having ever personally executed a prisoner.
 He further denied any knowledge of the fate of the approximately 400,000 Hungarian Jews who were murdered at Auschwitz during his term of service at the camp.
 Höcker was shown to have knowledge of the genocidal activities at the camp, but could not be proved to have played a direct part in them.
 In post-war trials, Höcker denied his involvement in the selection process.
 While accounts from survivors and other SS officers all but placed him there, prosecutors could locate no conclusive evidence to prove the claim.

 In August 1965 Höcker was sentenced to seven years imprisonment for aiding and abetting in over 1,000 murders at Auschwitz.
 He was released in 1970 and was able to return to his bank post as a chief cashier, where he worked until his retirement.

-On 3 May 1989 a district court in the German city of Bielefeld sentenced Höcker to four years imprisonment for his involvement in gassing to death prisoners, primarily Polish Jews, in the concentration camp Majdanek in Poland.
+On 3 May 1989 a district court in the German city of Bielefeld sentenced Höcker to four years imprisonment for his involvement in gassing murders of prisoners, primarily Polish Jews, in the Majdanek concentration camp in Poland.
 Camp records showed that between May 1943 and May 1944 Höcker had acquired at least 3,610 kilograms of Zyklon B poisonous gas for use in Majdanek from the Hamburg firm of Tesch & Stabenow.

 Auschwitz photo album

 In 2006, a photo album created by Höcker came to the attention of the United States Holocaust Memorial Museum; the album contains rare images of the life of German functionaries at Auschwitz while the camp remained in operation, including some of the few photos of Josef Mengele at Auschwitz.

 Höcker died in 2000, still claiming that he had nothing to do with the death camp at Birkenau.
-During his final statement at the Frankfurt Trial in 1965, he had claimed, “I only learned about the events in Birkenau…in the course of time I was there… and I had nothing to do with that.
+During his final statement at the Frankfurt Trial in 1965, he had claimed, "I only learned about the events in Birkenau…in the course of time I was there… and I had nothing to do with that.
 I had no ability to influence these events in any way…neither did I want them, nor carry them out.
-I didn’t hurt anybody… and neither did anyone die at Auschwitz because of me.”
+I didn’t hurt anybody… and neither did anyone die at Auschwitz because of me."
 Höcker testified that he never set foot on the ramp during the selection process, despite one survivor recalling an officer with the surname Höcker being present on the ramp.